eurostat/gridviz/readme.md

   - [colorSizeShapeStyle](#colorSizeShapeStyle)
   - [lineStyle](#lineStyle)

 These styles can be initialised individually using a configuration object and applied to different layers.
+To help define interpolation functions for these styles, d3's [scale-chromatic](https://github.com/d3/d3-scale-chromatic) can be accessed via ```gridviz.color()```.

 For example:

 ```javascript
     //define the style